 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all activities of the R&E Board except for fiduciary activities.
 The effect of interfund activity has been eliminated from the government-wide financial statements.
 The R&E Board's net position is reported in two parts: net investment in capital assets and unrestricted net position.
 The R&E Board first utilizes restricted resources to finance qualifying activities.
 The statement of activities demonstrates the degree to which the direct expenses of a given function are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function.
 Program revenues are charges for services provided by a given function.
 Revenues not classified as program revenues are presented as general revenues.
+The R&E Board does not allocate indirect expenses to functions within the financial statements.
 Separate financial statements are provided for the governmental fund, proprietary fund, and fiduciary fund.

-C. MEASUREMENT FOCUS, BASIS OF ACCOUNTING, AND FINANCIAL STATEMENT PRESENTATION recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
+C. MEASUREMENT FOCUS, BASIS OF ACCOUNTING, AND FINANCIAL STATEMENT PRESENTATION when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.

 The government-wide, proprietary, and fiduciary fund financial statements are reported using the economic resources measurement focus and the full accrual basis of accounting.
-Revenues are
+Revenues are recorded